Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 ACRES U.S.A.
 The Séralini affair is another example of Monsanto tactics.
 What was unusual about the Séralini study?

 GILLAM.
 The Séralini study was a two-year feeding study of rats that has become one of the most controversial of all the studies out there examining impacts of glyphosate and Roundup.
-It was published in 2012 in Food and Chemical Toxicology, but after a storm of protests engineered by Monsanto, it was retracted and then republished in another journal.
+It was published in 2012 in Food and Chemical Toxicology, but after a storm of protests engineered by Monsanto it was retracted and then republished in another journal.
 The study found health problems in rats fed genetically modified corn or given Roundup herbicide.
 The study ran much longer than most, and Séralini’s team said its work showed much deeper investigation was needed into the safety of GMO foods and of Roundup.
 Monsanto went after Séralini pretty hard with a variety of tactics.
 They got many different individuals to write letters of complaint and demand the journal retract the Séralini study.
-The documents show that Monsanto had a financial relationship both with the editor of the journal that ultimately retracted the study and a scientist appointed the editorial board.
+The documents show that Monsanto had a financial relationship both with the editor of the journal that ultimately retracted the study and with a scientist on the editorial board.
 The documents show that even though the company orchestrated the demand for a retraction, they wanted it to appear to be independent of the company’s influence.

 ACRES U.S.A.
 Do we really know what else is in Roundup besides glyphosate and POEA?